ryanisaacg/arcade-engine/README.md

 - [ ] Variable draw depths
 - [ ] Draw the spatial maps
 - [ ] Add functions to load "Tiled" files into the TileMap
-- [ ] Add the notion of a discrete level
 - [ ] Add window scaling
 - [ ] Define or research a texture atlas format
 	- [ ] Implement render-to-texture features